ye-song/jekyll-now/_posts/2020-10-30-Youtube-dl.md

 Youtube-dl is an open source program written in Python for the command line but it does more than just download audio and video from youtube.

+The official site of youtube-dl is at https://yt-dl.org/download.html

 ### Installing Youtube-dl

 Using Curl